okaryo/flutter_build_mode/README.md

 # flutter_build_mode

-Get 3 build modes of your Flutter app, release, profile, and debug!
+A package that extends the use of the 3 build modes, release, profile, and debug, for Flutter apps!

 ## Usage
 ```dart